SergioVargasRamirez/MiniMUC/README.md

 Somehow the latex projects are saved in the container...
 I have no idea where they are stored.
 Overleaf uses a mongo db.
 Probably there...

+After testing a bit two things I discovered:

+  - if the container runs in detached mode it will restart with your computer next session.
+This is probably the default behaviour but I was not 100% sure it will happen.
+  - the latex distro is not complete... but minimal.
+To have a full install run `docker exec sharelatex tlmgr install scheme-full`, which will install >4000 packages in the container.
+  - after install, you need to commit the container running `docker commit sharelatex local/sharelatex-with-texlive-full` to "save" the state with the complete latex install.
+  - there are other two containers running... with mongo db and something else.
+I have not checked what this guys are doing.
+I still don't know where the `tex` files are saved.

 # Podman stuff

 ```sh